How do you price your broking services?

 Yes.
 Our clients are of the utmost importance to us and we regard our dedication to customer service, highly competitive pricing and going the extra mile as “standard service”.
 In addition we provide a 10% loyalty discount off our current pricing to clients contracted to us for the provision of our services.

 How many energy retailers do you approach when you seek pricing?

-For reticulated natural gas pricing we will invite those that normally supply commercial and industrial customers: Contact Energy, Genesis Energy, Nova Energy, OnGas (for large users) and Trustpower.
+For reticulated natural gas pricing we will invite those that normally supply commercial and industrial customers: Contact Energy, Genesis Energy, Nova Energy, OnGas and Greymouth Patroleum (for large users), and Trustpower*.

 Do you receive payments from energy retailers or any other sources?

 No. Our independence of service to you is guaranteed as your payment to us is the only payment we receive.

 We will at your request.
 However if you have used us for your energy broking then the most important invoice from the retailer is the first one in the new contract and we check that for you for free.
 All retailers use automated billing systems and if any errors are made it will be in setting up the billing.
 Once the first invoice is proven correct the chances of subsequent invoices being incorrect is small.
 However if any invoice is of concern to you as our client we can check it for free.

 Sometimes.
 We've had cases where clients have been massively overcharged.
 Of course retailers don't do this deliberately but sometimes their processes aren't the best.
 Get in touch - we'll take up your case for you if it looks like you are in this situation.